hip-hyena/PaintBot/README.md

 node server.js
 ```

-If you're using `PM2`, you can add this app to the list of continuously running scripts:
+Or, if you're using `PM2`, you can add this app to the list of continuously running scripts:
 ```
 pm2 start --name YourBotName server.js
 pm2 save